novuhq/novu/docs/docs/platform/subscribers.md

 ## List all subscribers

-This method will retrive all your subscribers in paginated way.
+This method will retrieve all your subscribers in a paginated way.
 Pagination can be controlled using `page` and `limit` options.

 ```typescript
 import { Novu } from '@novu/node';